 February 4, 2021

-It’s an important role.
+That makes their role crucial.
 And when you’ve got the right people on the job, they’ll generate serious revenue.

 For that reason, we spoke to some of Cognism’s most senior B2B marketing and sales staff.